Free shipping - 100% refund within 120 days

 Approach your eczema treatment understanding that past failures in treating your skin do not have to be repeated.
 Let go of what hasn’t worked for you and let go of the belief that because one treatment didn’t work, neither will any other treatment.
 Examine your current treatment regimen and discard what didn’t work, let it go and move on.

 Identify the things that make your skin react and if possible avoid them and if that trigger or allergen can’t be avoided, then find ways to minimize the impact.
-If your hands are dry and blistered because in your profession you have to wash your hands frequently, you may not be able to avoid washing your hands but you can minimize the impact by keeping your body well hydrated which will increase the moisture to the skin, and before and after work, apply a protective, healing oil to the skin and cover the hands with cotton gloves to help seal in the moisture.
-Try doing this each day during the ride to and from work and your hands will retain more moisture throughout the day.
+If your hands are dry and blistered because in your profession you have to wash your hands frequently, you may not be able to avoid washing your hands but you can minimize the impact by keeping your body well hydrated which will increase the moisture to the skin, and before and after work, apply a protective, healing oil to the skin such as Jojoba Oil and cover the hands with cotton gloves to help seal in the moisture.

 Be alert to what you actually wash your hands with, hand sanitizer will dry your skin and in many studies has been shown to actually cause more germ resistance thereby being totally ineffective in its intended purpose.
 Avoid soaps with lanolin as this can be very irritating to many people, avoid deodorant and highly fragranced soaps as these additional ingredients are often culprits in eczema flares.